 Using triangle sizes to represent quantity, this 3d infographic portrays the numbers of correlated events that happen simultaneously in the events of chemical reactions caused by cosmetics consumption.

 The colors of the triangles represent the types of adverse events reported to the FDA.
 The more colors the triangles have, the more events happened simultaneously.
 To showcase the dynamic combination of events one can encounter from consuming the cosmetic product, the colors are blended in gradient.
 Each gradient radiates from the sharp tip of the triangle, portraying the dangerousness of cosmetics.

 Part 3—Environmental Design

 Placed in the heart of Hollywood, Los Angeles, consumers who are fans of cosmetics will be able to see the statistic while shopping.
-Consumers will be aware of the effects of cosmetics, therefore take further actions and make smarter purchase decisions.
+Consumers will be aware of the effects of cosmetics, therefore make cautious purchase decisions.

 See the numbers, unravel the risks.